-Engaging an architect is an exciting first step in the process to design and build your home.
+Engaging an architect is an exciting first step in the process to design and build your new pad.
 In the name of transparency, we have honestly answered many of the questions you may have around what an architect does (well, what we do anyway).

 We aren't familiar with the design and building process, can you explain?Sure thing, we have laid it all out here.

-Is there a minimum value on the projects you work on?Yes – we work on projects with a construction cost of $500,000 and over.
-Most of our projects fall within the $1.5 - 4 million price range.
+Is there a minimum value on the projects you work on?Yes, we work on projects with a minimum construction cost of $1,000,000 for new build homes, and $700,000 for additions to existing homes.
+Most of our projects fall within the $1.2 - 4 million price range.

 How involved are you during the process?Past clients have reported being pleasantly surprised by the amount we manage on their behalf!
 Our service is comprehensive and begins early; we can help you collect reference images and create your design brief.
-We will navigate council approvals on your behalf, and run the tender or engage in pricing negotiations with builders.
-Finally, we oversee construction until the day you move in.
+We will navigate council approvals on your behalf, and run the pricing negotiations with builders.
+Finally, we attend the site regularly during construction until the day you move in.

-We generally find most clients are simply happy to sign-off on the options that we present to them, as we have already spent plenty of time getting to know their likes and dislikes.
-It’s about tailoring the design solution to your personality and lifestyle, not ours.
+We generally find most clients are happy to sign-off on the selections that we present to them, as we have already spent plenty of time getting to know their likes and dislikes.
+It’s about tailoring the design solution to your personality and lifestyle.